 A small, quiet, well-heeled city, Ravenna has brick palaces, cobblestone streets, magnificent monuments, and spectacular Byzantine mosaics.
 The high point in its civic history occurred in the 5th century, when Pope Honorious moved his court here from Rome.
 Gothic kings Odoacer and Theodoric ruled the city until it was conquered by the Byzantines in AD 540.
-Ravenna later fell under the sway of Venice, and then, inevitably,
+Ravenna later fell under the sway of Venice, and then, inevitably, the Papal States.

 Because Ravenna spent much of its past looking east, its greatest art treasures show that Byzantine influence.
 Churches and tombs with the most unassuming exteriors contain within them walls covered with sumptuous mosaics.
 These beautifully preserved Byzantine mosaics put great emphasis on nature, which you can see in the delicate rendering of sky, earth, and animals.
 Outside Ravenna, the town of Classe hides even more mosaic gems.